-A service to commemorate journalists, cameramen and support staff who have lost their lives while bringing us the news.
+A service to commemorate journalists, cameramen and support staff who have lost their lives while bringing us the news was held at St Bride’s Church, on Wednesday 9th November, 2011.

 Freedom is something we all take for granted in the western world.
 But in many other parts of the world it is a pipedream.
 Freedom of expression, in particular, is always under threat, not just in totalitarian regimes, but even in established democracies.
 In the name of a justified war against terrorism many regimes are openly attacking journalists who dare to speak out, and in western countries laws have been passed that undermine press freedom and civil liberty.